Antisocial Behaviour Public Space Protection Order 2025

 A previous antisocial behaviour PSPO has been in place since 2020 and was renewed in 2023.
 Local people have consistently told us that antisocial behaviour is an issue that is important to them and that they want to see action taken to address antisocial behaviour.
 Following resident feedback and partnership data analysis, we are proposing a new PSPO to replace the current antisocial behaviour PSPO to include additional clauses on emerging issues impacting safety.

-The proposed PSPO will enable the Council to introduce new measures to address emerging issues and continue implementing a range of measures to address antisocial behaviour issues and help improve public spaces in this area.
-The Order will last for a period of three years unless revoked by the Council.
+The proposed PSPO will enable the council to introduce new measures to address emerging issues and continue implementing a range of measures to address antisocial behaviour issues and help improve public spaces in this area.
+The Order will last for a period of three years unless revoked by the council.

 We want to hear from residents on the measures we are proposing as part of the PSPO.
 Please take a few minutes to complete this consultation to share your views.
 You can do this by clicking on the "Have your say" button below.